patriciaghile21/Movie_Recommendation_System/README.md

 # Smart Movie Recommendation System 🎬

 ## 📌 Project Overview
-An intelligent, distributed platform designed to provide personalized movie suggestions through collaborative filtering and microservices.
-The project bridges modern web development (Django) with academic rigor, incorporating formal verification methods and advanced architectural design patterns.
+A distributed movie recommendation platform that integrates modern web development with formal verification methods.
+This project demonstrates a robust approach to software reliability, focusing on structural design patterns and runtime monitoring.

-## 🛠️ Key Technical Contributions
+## 🛠️ My Technical Contributions
-I focused on the core logic and reliability of the system, implementing the following:
+I was responsible for the core verification logic and the user interface, specifically:

-* **Advanced Design Patterns:** Implemented the **Visitor Pattern** within `helloapp/patterns.py` to create a modular verification bridge.
-This allows for extending the system's validation rules (e.g., checking user age vs. movie rating) without modifying the core entity classes.
-* **Distributed Recommendation Engine:** Developed the `recommendation_service.py` as a standalone microservice that uses collaborative filtering algorithms to analyze user behavior and suggest relevant content.
-* **Microservices Communication:** Integrated **RPyC (Remote Python Call)** for high-performance communication between the Django web server and the AI backend.
-* **Backend Architecture:** Structured the core Django application (`SE_Project`) and the specific app logic (`helloapp`) to ensure scalability and clean separation of concerns.

-## 🐧 Linux & Formal Verification (K Framework)
-Beyond the standard implementation, this project explores **Runtime Verification** to ensure system correctness:

-* **K Framework Integration:** A specialized version of this system (available in the `linux-k-framework` branch) includes formal semantics defined using the K Framework.
+* **Design Pattern Verification (Visitor):** Implemented a decoupled verification bridge using the **Visitor Pattern** in `helloapp/patterns.py`.
+This ensures that validation rules (such as age restrictions or permission checks) are independent of the movie and user entities, making the system highly extensible.
-* **Runtime Monitors:** Specifically designed for a **Linux environment**, these monitors intercept system events to verify that the recommendation logic adheres to predefined safety and security properties.
+* **Formal Verification (K Framework):** Developed the formal semantics and runtime verification logic specifically for **Linux**.
+Using the **K Framework**, I implemented monitors that ensure the recommendation logic adheres to predefined safety properties during execution.
-* **Platform Specifics:** While the core Django UI is platform-independent, the formal verification layer leverages Linux-specific tools to perform real-time analysis of the software's execution trace.
+* **Frontend Development:** Designed and implemented the responsive web interface.
+Using Django's template engine, I built the frontend components that allow users to interact with the recommendation engine and view personalized movie data.

+## 🐧 Linux Environment & K Framework
+The project features a specialized verification layer designed to run on Linux:
+* **Runtime Monitoring:** The K Framework integration intercepts system events to verify correctness in real-time.
+* **Formal Semantics:** I defined the operational semantics for the core recommendation components to prevent logic errors before they reach the production environment.

-## 🗄️ Project Structure
+## 📂 Project Structure
-* `helloapp/` - Application logic, including models and the Visitor pattern implementation.
+* `helloapp/` - Contains the logic for the Visitor Pattern and frontend views.
-* `SE_Project/` - Core settings and configuration for the Django framework.
+* `templates/` - HTML/CSS components for the user interface.
-* `recommendation_service.py` - Standalone AI service for movie filtering.
+* `k-framework/` - (Available on the linux branch) Formal verification scripts and semantics definitions.
-* `manage.py` - Entry point for administrative tasks and server management.
+* `manage.py` - Main entry point for the Django application.
-* `connector.py` / `test_rpyc.py` - Utilities for distributed service communication.

-## 🚀 How to Run (Windows/Core Version)
+## 🚀 How to Run
-1. **Environment:** Ensure Python 3.x is installed.
-2. **Setup:** Install required libraries: `pip install django rpyc`.
-3. **Database:** Initialize the schema: `python manage.py migrate`.
-4. **Launch AI:** Start the recommendation engine: `python recommendation_service.py`.
-5. **Start Web:** Run the server: `python manage.py runserver`.
+1. **Frontend & Logic:** Install Django (`pip install django`) and run `python manage.py runserver`.
+2. **Verification (Linux):** Switch to the `linux-k-framework` branch and follow the instructions in the `k-framework` directory to start the runtime monitors.